Coronavirus vaccine volunteer in Brazil's AstraZeneca trial dies - but authorities say trial to continue - NewsChannel 3-12

 Coronavirus vaccine volunteer in Brazil’s AstraZeneca trial dies — but authorities say trial to continue

-A volunteer in Brazil’s trial of AstraZeneca’s experimental coronavirus vaccine has died, the Brazilian health agency Anvisa announced on Wednesday.
-Yet the trial is set to continue.
+A volunteer in Brazil’s trial of AstraZeneca’s experimental coronavirus vaccine has died, the Brazilian health agency Anvisa announced on Wednesday, but organizers said there was no reason to stop the trial — an indication that the death is not linked to the vaccine.

 “All significant medical incidents, whether participants are in the control group or the Covid-19 vaccine group, are independently reviewed.
 Following careful assessment of this case in Brazil, there have been no concerns about safety of the clinical trial and the independent review in addition to the Brazilian regulator have recommended that the trial should continue,” Oxford University told CNN in an emailed statement on Wednesday.